jetstack/tarmak/docs/getting-started.rst

   %

-By default the configuration will be created at $HOME/.tarmak/tarmak.yaml.
+By default the configuration will be created at ``$HOME/.tarmak/tarmak.yaml``.

 Create an Image
 ~~~~~~~~~~~~~~~
-Now we create an image for our environment by running `tarmak image-build` (this is the step that requires docker to be installed locally).
+Now we create an image for our environment by running ``tarmak clusters images build`` (this is the step that requires docker to be installed locally).

 ::

-  % tarmak image-build
+  % tarmak clusters images build
   <output omitted>

 Create the Cluster
 ~~~~~~~~~~~~~~~~~~

-To create the cluster, run `tarmak clusters apply`.
+To create the cluster, run ``tarmak clusters apply``.

 ::